speedscale/docs/docs/install/upgrade-operator.md

 Before starting the upgrade process, you must remove the Speedscale proxy sidecar and init containers.

-To do so, annotate your workloads with `sidecar.speedscale.com/remove: true`.
+To do so, annotate your workloads with `sidecar.speedscale.com/remove: "true"`.
 You may use `kubectl edit`, `kubectl annotate`, or some other automation tool to accomplish this.

 As an example with `kubectl annotate`: